Swan Islands, Honduras: History

-The Swan Islands were discovered by Christopher Columbus in 1502 and named the Islas de las Pozas.
+The Swan Islands were encountered by Christopher Columbus in 1502 and named the Islas de las Pozas.
 In the 18th century, they were renamed the Swan Islands, after Charles Swan, the captain of the Cygnet, whom pirates captured and forced to join them.

 American entrepreneurs first started exporting guano as a fertilizer in the 1840s.
 The American-owned, New York-City-headquartered "Atlantic and Pacific Guano Company" was established in the 1840s and started exporting fertilizer, based on guano collected on the Swan Islands.
 In 1856, the United States apparently claimed the islands.
 In April 1857, John Valentine White claimed the islands, by virtue of the Guano Islands Act; later that year, he transferred all interest in these islands to Charles Sterns, Joseph W. Fabens, and Duff Green.
 Messers Sterns, Fabens, and Green incorporated the Atlantic and Pacific Guano Company, which issued 50,000 shares at a price of $100 each for a total capitalization of $5,000,000 in 1858.
 The company even issued currency, signed by William H. Whitfield, in 25-cent, 50-cent, and one-dollar denominations on June 1, 1867, to facilitate commerce on the islands.

 Subsequently, a chemical company bought the islands but became insolvent.
 Captain Alonzo Adams sailed there in 1893 and took possession of the islands; in 1904, he assigned ownership to the Swan Island Commercial Company.
 That company leased part of Great Swan Island to the United Fruit Company, which grew coconut palms and set up a wireless radio relay station for servicing their Caribbean fleet but eventually abandoned the lease.
 The Swan Island Commercial Company provided hurricane monitoring data from 1928 to 1932.
 The U.S. Weather Bureau staffed a hurricane weather station on Great Swan from 1938 onward, but only during hurricane seasons.

 During World War II, both the U.S. Navy and the U.S. Weather Bureau stationed personnel on the island.
 In the late 1940s until 1949, Swan Island became a U.S. Department of Agriculture animal quarantine station for the importation of beef.
 In 1914, what now is the National Weather Service (NWS) and, later, the Federal Aviation Agency (FAA) set up meteorological and communication assets on Swan to support aeronautical services and hurricane-prediction activities.
 The FAA departed Swan Island in the 1960s, leaving the NWS all assets and responsibilities.